Rebecca Gayle Howell: Translations

 Howell is the English-language translator of Amal al-Jubouri's verse memoir of the Iraq War, Hagar Before the Occupation / Hagar After the Occupation (Alice James Books, 2011).
 This translation was a finalist for the 2012 Best Translated Book Award and the U.K.'s Banipal Prize for Arabic Literary Translation.
 International reviewers included The Wall Street Journal's Mint and Asymptote.
 Hagar received a Best Book of Poetry for 2011 from Library Journal and a Best Book by an Arab Woman from Book Riot in 2017.

-Howell's El interior de la ballena / The belly of the whale is the bilingual edition of Claudia Prado's award-winning collection of Patagonian agrarian poetry, released in spring 2024 by Texas Tech University Press.
-Howell's and Prado's versions appeared in The Sewanee Review, The Common, The Southern Review, and Hablemos, escritoras.
+Howell also translated El interior de la ballena / The belly of the whale, Claudia Prado's award-winning collection of Patagonian agrarian poetry (Texas Tech University Press, 2024).

 Libretti

 In 2019, Howell began a collaboration with classical composer Reena Esmail.

 A Winter Breviary, their solstice carol cycle, was published by Oxford University Press in 2022.
 The third of these carols, "The Unexpected Early Hour," was premiered at the Los Angeles Master Chorale Festival of Carols, December 4, 2021, then recorded and broadcast by the BBC on December 24, 2021.
-In 2022, The Gesualdo Six recorded the entire cycle for Choral Music from Oxford with the Gesualdo Six', and in 2023 St. Martin's Choir recorded the cycle as the title tracks for A Winter Breviary: Choral Works for Christmas (Resonus Classics).
-The work has been performed and toured by choirs like The Gesualdo Six, The Sixteen, The Yale Ensemble, and Voces8, and it is annually performed throughout Europe, India, and North America.
-In 2023 "The Unexpected Early Hour" was also collected in Carols for Choirs 6 (Oxford University Press).
+In 2022, The Gesualdo Six recorded the entire cycle for Choral Music from Oxford with the Gesualdo Six'; in 2023 St. Martin's Choir recorded the cycle as the title tracks for A Winter Breviary: Choral Works for Christmas (Resonus Classics); in 2025, The Sixteen recorded the cycle for their collection The Wise Men and the Star (CORO).
+In 2023, "The Unexpected Early Hour" was also collected in Carols for Choirs 6 (Oxford University Press).

 Say Your Name, their suffrage-rights cantata, was commissioned and premiered by Amherst College Choir and Orchestra and premiered on the East Coast on November 5, 2022 at Amherst College, Amherst MA by Sherezade Panthaki, soprano; Alice Rogers, soprano; Amherst Choir and orchestra, Arianne Abela, conductor.
 The West Coast premiere took place on April 27, 2024 by the Kirkland Choral Society and Philharmonia Northwest in Seattle, WA, featuring soloists Stacey Mastrian and Danielle Reutter-Harrah and introduced by Charles Douglas III, Executive Director of Common Power.